-Antilles).
-In May 1994, the panel found that the US measures violate US GATT obligations.
-The report noted that the US import prohibitions are designed to force policy changes in other countries and can only be effective if such changes are made.
-Because the US prohibitions are not measures necessary to protect the life and health of animals and are not primarily aimed at the conservation of exhaustible natural resources, the panel concluded that the US measures violated Article XI:1 and were not covered by the exceptions in Articles XX:(b) or (g).
+Subsequently, in September 1992, a GATT panel was established to examine the issue again at the request of the European Communities and the Netherlands (representing the Dutch Antilles).
+In May 1994, the panel found that the US measures violate GATT obligations.
+The report noted that the US import prohibitions are designed to force policy changes in other countries, and were neither measures necessary to protect the life and health of animals nor primarily aimed at the conservation of exhaustible natural resources.
+As such, the panel concluded that the US measures violated Article XI and were not covered by the exceptions in Articles XX(b) or (g).
+This report was submitted, however, to the GATT Council for adoption in July 1994, but was never adopted as a result of opposition from the United States.